 I found enough caregivers to interview for my research.
 I tape recorded each session, then took the tapes home and played them back.
 Whenever the person stated a coping strategy, I stopped the tape and wrote it on an index card.
 After listening to all the interviews, I took all my cards and separated them into different piles of coping strategies that were repeated.
 I’m really enjoying doing this type of research!

-I completed typing my thesis and both my advisors approved the final copy.
-It was 120 pages long!
-I am so glad I didn’t have to hire someone to type it, and am thankful for my high school typing teacher.
-We each made a poster about our research results and presented it a week ago.
-All my preceptors came to look at it, so I was grateful for their support.
-I submitted a summary of my research to the Nurse Practitioner Journal, so I will see if it is accepted.
+I completed typing my 54-page thesis and both my advisors approved the final copy.
+Thanks to my high school typing teacher, I didn’t need to hire a typist.
+Each graduate student made a poster about her research results and presented it at a reception.
+I was grateful for the support of all my preceptors who attended.
+I submitted a summary of my research to the Nurse Practitioner Journal so I will see if it is accepted for publication.

-I am amazed that I have had ten job interviews.
-The job I chose is to work as a Family Nurse Practitioner at a psychiatric hospital.
-I have never worked in psychiatry before.
-I will have all weekends and holidays off, and don’t have to take call at night since a physician stays on grounds each night.
-The salary is excellent, so maybe I will be able to move to a one story home in the future.
+God graciously opened the door for ten job interviews.
+After asking God for direction, I chose to work as a Family Nurse Practitioner at a psychiatric hospital.
+I have never worked in psychiatry before, so expect to experience a steep learning curve for at least the first six months.
+I will have all weekends and holidays off and am not required to take call at night since a physician stays on grounds each night.
+The salary is excellent, so perhaps I will be able to move from my noisy condominium to a one-story home in the future.

 I thank God that my entire family came to my graduation to help me celebrate.
 I dedicated my thesis to my Dad and read it to them with my theme verses for graduate school:

 I can do all things through Christ who strengthens me…But my God shall supply all your needs according to His riches in glory in Christ Jesus!
 Philippians 4:13, 19.

 The school placed a copy of each graduate student’s thesis in the school library for others to read.